scribd/scribd.github.io/_posts/2020-04-27-managing-datadog-aws-with-terraform.md

 Despite the integration's power and convenience, its setup process is actually quite involved.
-As outlined in [Datadog's documentation](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions), there are *18 manual steps** required, including:
+As outlined in [Datadog's documentation](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions), there are *18 manual steps* required, including:

 - finding the right AWS account ID
 - creating the right IAM policy
 - copy pasting the right AWS resource ID into Datadog UI

 If you have more than a few AWS accounts like we do, you may prefer to automate this!
-In our case, that means using [Terraform](https://terraform.io)
+In our case, that means using [Terraform](https://terraform.io).

 In this blog post, we would like to share how Scribd uses Terraform to automate our Datadog and AWS integration across the organization.